When can a puppy go outside?

 Once you get your pup into the outside world it’s time to continue their socialisation.

-“it's important for their development to be exposed to lots of different things - if it's safe and practical, take pup out in the car or carry them safely to experience things like traffic, children, bins being collected, other daily routine noises.
+“It's important for their development to be exposed to lots of different things - if it's safe and practical,take your pup out in the car or carry them safely to experience things like traffic, children, bins being collected, and other routine daily noises.
 This will help them become more confident and settled with daily life.”

-Walking them for too long before they’re ready isn’t good for their development and too much over exercise can cause joint damage or even lead to early arthritis.
+Walking puppies for too long before they’re ready isn’t good for their development.
+Too much exercise can cause joint damage or even lead to early arthritis.

 Once they reach their first birthday puppies officially become adults and you’ll be able to take them on longer walks.
 Just remember that many dogs continue to grow in height and size even after their first birthday as their bones are still developing.